the museum in english

 Acquisition : Dépôt de l'Etat en 1811

-Localisation : SA02 - Salle 02This major work from the Flemish collection is dazzling evidence of Rubens’s first period, prior to his return from Italy in late 1608.
-Commissioned in 1606 by the Oratorian fathers for the Chiesa Nuova di Sante-Maria-in-Valicella in Rome, St. Gregory was refused by these latter and finally ended up, until the 18th century, in the artist’s funerary chapel in Antwerp.
 St. Gregory, pope from 590 to 604, is at the centre of the composition, accompanied by the dove of the Holy Ghost.
-On the right, St. Domitilla appears in luxurious clothes, before St. Achilleus and St. Nereus.
-On the left, St. Maurus presented as a Roman soldier stands beside St. Papianus leaning on a stick.
-An image of the Virgin with Child giving its blessing, surrounded by cherubs and supported by a monumental arch, rounds off the scene, which perfectly illustrates the spirit of the triumphant Counter-Reformation.
+On the right, St. Domitilla appears in luxurious clothes just before St.Achilleus and St. Nereus.
+On the left, St. Maurus, presented as a Roman soldier stands beside St. Papianus leaning on a stick.
+At the very top of the arch is an image of the Virgin with Child giving its blessing, surrounded by cherubs.
+The monumental arch rounds off the scene, perfectly illustrating the spirit of the triumphant Counter-Reformation.

-The composition is hallmarked by a succession of diagonals leading to the portrait of the Virgin, a picture within a picture.
-The amazing refinement of St. Gregory’s apparel calls to mind the painter’s Flemish origins, Italian, and in particular Venetian, influences are nevertheless predominant.
-Baroque components harbinger the Rubens to come, however: the way the characters are presented, the swirling movement of the robes, and the interplay of gazes.
+The composition is partitioned by a succession of diagonals leading to the portrait of the Virgin, a picture within a picture.
+The remarkable refinement of St.Gregory's apparel reminisces the painter's origins.
+Nevertheless, the Italian, and more specifically Venetian influences are rather predominant.
+The Baroque components - the characters' overall presentation, the swirling movement of the robes, and the interplay of gazes, predict the Rubens to come.

-Saint Jérôme pénitent
+• Saint Jérôme pénitent

-Dit aussi Saint Jérôme à l'auréoleMédium :
+Dit aussi Saint Jérôme à l'auréole

 Auteur : Georges de LA TOUR